Extiri/.github/profile/README.md

 # Products
 ### CodeMenu
-CodeMenu is a snippets manager with some additional useful functions, like access to internet code snippets database - Snippets Store, RegEx tester, code image generator, unit converters, suggestions directly in your editor, simple access using side window and much more.
+CodeMenu is a snippets manager with some additional useful functions, like access to internet code snippets database - Snippets Store, RegEx tester, code image generator, unit converters, suggestions directly in your editor ([using Suggestions app](https://github.com/Extiri/Suggestions)), simple access using side window and much more.
 CodeMenu is currently in beta.
 Learn more at [its website](https://extiri.com/codemenu.html).

 ### Snippets Store